Hyundai HB20

 The Hyundai HB20 is a subcompact car produced by South Korean manufacturer Hyundai Motor Company since 2012 in Brazil.
 It is the first and only Hyundai model strategically developed and produced exclusively for the Brazilian market.
-Offered with a range of flex-fuel engines, it was not exported to other Latin American countries until 2016, when it began to be sold in Paraguay and Uruguay, and eventually in Mexico in 2022.
+Offered with a range of flex-fuel engines, it was not exported to other Latin American countries until 2016, when it began to be sold in Paraguay and Uruguay, eventually in Mexico and Colombia in 2022, and Argentina in 2024.

-"HB" stands for "Hyundai Brasil", while the number "20" is the company’s characterization for vehicles in this segment in line with the similarly sized Hyundai i20.
+"HB" stands for "Hyundai Brasil", while the number "20" is the company's characterization for vehicles in this segment in line with the similarly sized Hyundai i20.

 First generation (HB; 2012)

-It has two engine options, which are 1.0-litre and 1.6 litre.
+It has two engine options, which are 1.0-litre and 1.6-litre.
 The higher versions do feature a 1.6-litre Gamma engine with 128 hp.
-The HB20 is available with both automatic and manual transmission for both 1.0-litre and 1.6-litre.
+The HB20 is available with both automatic and manual transmission for 1.6-litre and only manual transmission for 1.0-litre in this generation.

 In 2013, over 75% of the HB20 parts are made in Brazil.

 HB20S

 The Hyundai HB20S is the sedan version of the HB20 hatchback.
 It has the same engine and transmission choices from the regular HB20.
-It has the same wheelbase as the hatchback but is longer with 4.23 m and has a bigger trunk (450 liters against three hundred liters in the regular HB20).
+It has the same wheelbase as the hatchback but is longer with 4.23 m and has a larger trunk at 450 L compared to the 300 L in the regular HB20.

 HB20X

-The Hyundai HB20X is a mini SUV version which sets it apart from the standard HB20.
+The Hyundai HB20X is an adventure version which sets it apart from the standard HB20.
 As is the case for other similar models, it is available only with front-wheel drive.
 It is produced and sold only in Brazil to compete in the expanding mini SUV market.

 This version contains mixed use tires, a suspension raised slightly and a few visual upgrades.
 It is available only with the 1.6-litre Gamma engine.